 Personal: In 2009, the readers of Southern Business & Development magazine named Garner Economics as one of the best consulting firms in the U.S. In 2015, the same publication listed Jay as one of the “Ten people who made a difference” in economic development.
 As a practitioner, Jay was selected as one of ten outstanding leaders in economic development in the United States by Site Selection magazine while leading the economic development program in Mobile, Ala.
 The same publication also recognized him for running one of the ten best development organizations in the U.S. for six consecutive years.
 The mayor and city council of Mobile declared July 29, 1994 as “Jay Garner Day” in the city for his nine years of exemplary service as chief economic development officer for the city/county.
 As CEO of the Asheville, N.C.
 Chamber of Commerce, the organization became the first Chamber in the U.S. to win a Quality Award by the North Carolina Quality Foundation based on the national Malcolm Baldrige criteria.
 He was honored in both 2002 and 2003 by his alma mater, West Virginia University with Distinguished Alumnus Awards within the Department of Political Science and College of Arts and Sciences.

-Jay is a past chairman for the International Economic Development Council, the largest economic development professional trade organization in the world.
+Jay is the current chairman of the Site Selectors Guild Board of Directors and a past chairman for the International Economic Development Council, the largest economic development professional trade organization in the world.
 An avid jazz drummer, he plays in a big band jazz orchestra in the Atlanta area.

 In the News: